NFL bars player and team personnel travel in free agency

 In a stunner that overshadowed several other trades and a slew of offers to unrestricted free agents, the Texans sent their three-time All-Pro receiver to the Cardinals for running back David Johnson, a second-round draft pick this year and a fourth-rounder in 2021.

 Several Cardinals players not surprisingly reacted positively to the move on social media.
-Quarterback Kyler Murray, the NFL Offensive Rookie of the Year, responded with a ”LET’S GET RIGHT! (at)DeAndreHopkins” while wideout Christian Kirk added ”10 + 11 + 13 (equals) SCARY SIGHT.
+Quarterback Kyler Murray, the NFL Offensive Rookie of the Year, responded with a “LET’S GET RIGHT! @DeAndreHopkins” while wideout Christian Kirk added “10 + 11 + 13 = SCARY SIGHT.
 Welcome to the squad bro let’s eat!”

 The NFC champion 49ers got into the bartering, too.
 They dealt top defensive tackle DeForest Buckner to Indianapolis for the No. 13 pick in this year’s draft, which, incidentally, won’t have any public events next month in Las Vegas — if it is even held there as originally planned.